On Homomorphism Graphs

+Note that if $\chi(H) \leq \Delta$, then $H$ is almost $\Delta$-colorable.
+Indeed, if $A_1,\dots,A_\Delta$ are independent sets that cover $V(H)$, we can set $R_0=R_1=A_1$.
+The basic properties of almost $\Delta$-colorable graphs are summarized in \cref{subsec:measure}.
+In particular, we show that every almost $\Delta$-colorable graph has chromatic number at most $2\Delta-2$, a bound that appears in \cref{thm:MainBorel}.

-\begin{theorem} Let $\mathcal{H}$ be a locally countable Borel graph and assume that $H$ is a finite graph with $\Delta$-(*).
-Assume that $\mathcal{H}$ is equipped with a Borel $S_\Delta$-edge labeling, such that every vertex is incident to some edge with every label.
+\begin{theorem} Let $\mathcal{H}$ be a locally countable Borel graph and assume that $H$ is a finite graph that is almost $\Delta$-colorable.
+Assume that $\mathcal{H}$ is equipped with a Borel $S_\Delta$-edge labeling, with the property that for every vertex $v$ and every edge label $\alpha_i \in S_\Delta$ there exists and edge from $v$ with label $\alpha_i$.
 Then

 \end{theorem}

 \begin{proof} Assume for contradiction that such a Borel homomorphism $c$ exists.
 We will need a further modification of Marks' games.
 Let $R \subseteq V(H)$.
 For $x \in V(\mathcal{H})$ define the game $\mathbb{G}(x,i,R)$ as in the proof of \cref{t:forg0}, with the winning condition modified to